Search over 5 Tenterfield Terrier dogs across Australia

 Grooming

-A weekly brushing for your Tenterfield Terrier is usually enough to remove dead hair and maintain a healthy coat.
-They are relatively low-shedding dogs, which may make them more suitable for individuals with mild allergies.
+A weekly brush suffices to remove dead hair and maintain a healthy coat.
+Their low-shedding nature may appeal to those with mild allergies.

 Exercise